DiscordTrader/BotifyTrades/replit.md

 # BotifyTrades - Discord Trading Bot

 ## Overview
 BotifyTrades is a cross-platform Discord self-bot designed for automated stock and options trading.
-It offers automated trading across Webull, Alpaca, and Interactive Brokers, featuring advanced analytics, a dual-broker architecture for paper and live trading, and comprehensive risk management.
+It offers automated trading across Webull, Alpaca, Interactive Brokers, and Tastytrade, featuring advanced analytics, a dual-broker architecture for paper and live trading, and comprehensive risk management.
 The bot monitors Discord for trading signals, executes trades with pre-trade swing analysis, AI-powered post-trade analysis, and interactive commands, all managed via a Flask web control panel.
 The project aims to provide a robust, automated trading solution, enhancing user control and analytical capabilities in the Discord environment, with a focus on comprehensive automation and analytical tools within a Discord-centric workflow.

 ## User Preferences
 - **Security**: Always use environment variables (Replit Secrets) for credentials and license keys